jgalczynski/jordan/content/posts/tables-code-blockquotes.md

 Digital Humanities scholarship often sits at the intersection of humanistic interpretation and computational precision.
 This creates a unique set of publishing requirements: the ability to typeset prose and footnotes _alongside_ data tables, code samples, and archival quotations — often in the same document.

-Markdown handles all of it natively.
+Markdown handles all of this natively.

 ---